 Words are important.
 We use them to communicate.
 But if we don’t have a common understanding of what words mean, communication will be challenging.
-If everyone understood words in exactly the same way, communication would be clear.
-But unfortunately that is not the case.
+If everyone understood words the same way, communication would be clear.
+But unfortunately, that is not the case.

 But context does not always help.
 Sometimes you need to know what tribe a person is from.
 Are they a doctor, a scientist, an engineer, a mother, or a teenager?
-Each have their own meanings for some common words.
+Each has its own meanings for some common words.

 The Meaning of Theological Terms

 This is true within theology as well.
-We might think we always mean the same thing with the words we use, and generally do.
+We might think we always mean the same thing with the words we use.
+And generally, we do.
 But some words have distinct meanings to different groups, or tribes, of theologians.

 Take the word ‘sovereignty’ for instance.
 Most theologians would agree that it means God is in control.
-But the tribe I belong to understands God’s being in control differently that some other tribes.
+But the tribe I belong to understands God’s being in control differently than some other tribes.

-Other tribes believe that if God granted free will to humans that he could not be sovereign.
-These tribes tend toward determinism, that everything that happens is according to God’s divine plan, set down from creation.
+Other tribes believe that if God granted free will to humans, he could not be sovereign.
+These tribes tend toward determinism.
+The belief that everything that happens is according to God’s divine plan set down from creation.

-To be clear, the two tribes mean something different by the term ‘free will’ as well.
-Mine means libertarian free will; the ability to have chosen other than what you did.
-The other tribe means compatibilist free will; choosing to freely do what you want, but not otherwise.
+To be clear, the two tribes mean something different by the term ‘free will.’
+Mine means libertarian free will, the ability to have chosen other than what you did.
+The other tribe means compatibilist free will, choosing to freely do what you want, but not otherwise.
 Compatibilist free will is free will that is compatible with divine sovereignty.
-God works in our desires so that we want to do is what he has determined we should do.
+God works in our desires, so what we want to do is what he has determined we should do.

 Strife and Arguing Over Words

 I am not arguing here which view is correct.
-Rather that our differing use of the same words causes communication problems between us.
-And, unfortunately, it extends beyond simple communication issues.
+Instead, our differing use of the same words causes communication problems.
+And unfortunately, it extends beyond simple communication issues.

 If anyone teaches otherwise and does not agree to the sound instruction of our Lord Jesus Christ and to godly teaching, they are conceited and understand nothing.
 They have an unhealthy interest in controversies and quarrels about words that result in envy, strife, malicious talk, evil suspicions and constant friction between people of corrupt mind, who have been robbed of the truth and who think that godliness is a means to financial gain.1 Timothy 6:3-5 NIV